Online applications will be available on January 15th for the April 1st deadline and June 15th for the August 1st deadline.

 - List of the organization’s Board of Directors/Trustees, their individual terms of office, affiliations, and their individual percentage of participation in the Board meetings.

-- Current valid letter of qualification from the Internal Revenue Service evidencing that your organization is qualified as a Section 501(c)(3) organization and not a private foundation.
+- A current valid letter of qualification from the Internal Revenue Service evidencing that your organization is qualified as a Section 501(c)(3) organization and not a private foundation.
 The letter must be current within the last ten years.
 There is an upload button on the application that will allow you to upload your letter of qualification.
 Under the terms of the trust, grants may not be made to individuals.

 - Most recent annual financial statement, independently audited, or two most recently completed IRS Form 990 parts I and IV.
 There is an upload button on the application that will allow you to upload your financial statements.